Hudson Valley Restaurant Openings and Closings to Note in 2025

 Ready to visit these exciting newcomers to the Hudson Valley's food and beverage scene?
 Plus, see which eateries closed for good.

 Listen, Hudson Valley: We’ve got good news and we’ve got bad news.
 First, the bad.
-In 2023, there were a number of heartbreaking restaurant closures with menus we’ll dearly miss.
-As something of a consolation, however, the anticipated openings in 2024 are next-level.
-Whether you’re interested in the ever-expanding farm-to-table trend, a café with a whole lot of heart, or brand-new eateries to congregate with great company, there’s bound to be a little something for you in the Hudson Valley’s dining scene.
+In 2024, there were a number of heartbreaking restaurant closures with menus we’ll dearly miss.
+As something of a consolation, however, the anticipated openings in 2025 are next-level.
+Whether you’re interested in traditional French fare or brand-new eateries to congregate with great company, there’s bound to be a little something for you in the Hudson Valley’s dining scene.

 Openings